justinww04/home-security-app/README.md

 -working on real time update notifications

--working on real time Ai Chat bot, it will be able to answer any questions needed for users -using zapier to connect the chat bot to automate certain functions
+-working on real time Ai Chat bot, it will be able to answer any questions needed for users -using zapier to connect the chat bot to automate certain functions - update